andrewdwallo/erpsaas/README.md

 ## Automatic Translation

-The application now supports automatic translation using machine translation services like AWS, using the [andrewdwallo/transmatic](https://github.com/andrewdwallo/transmatic) package.
-This feature enhances the application's accessibility to a global audience.
-The application is currently configured to support English, Arabic, German, Spanish, French, Indonesian, Italian, Dutch, Portuguese, Turkish, and Chinese.
-The application's default language is English.
+The application now supports automatic translation, leveraging machine translation services provided by AWS, as facilitated by the [andrewdwallo/transmatic](https://github.com/andrewdwallo/transmatic) package.
+This integration significantly enhances the application's accessibility for a global audience.
+The application currently offers support for several languages, including English, Arabic, German, Spanish, French, Indonesian, Italian, Dutch, Portuguese, Turkish, and Chinese, with English as the default language.

 ### Configuration & Usage